rymane/katacoda/python-project/step1.md

 From your fork, press `Code` and select `HTTPS`.
 Copy the link.
 ![GitHub interface](assets/Clone.png)

-Go to `/root` and run the following command in the terminal:
+Run the following command in the terminal:

 `git clone <your clone link here>`